 Using a “by the field, for the field” approach, the CRI-TAC supports state, local, tribal, and campus agencies through a host of methods, including training, peer-to-peer consultation, and strategic planning.
 These resources are designed to support agencies on a range of public safety, crime reduction, and community policing topics.
 To learn more or request technical assistance, click here.

 Emerging Issues Series: This new program has been a highlight for IACLEA Members across the United States and beyond.
-The concept of this training is to identify emerging issues and within 40 days, respond with one-day training programs led by subject-matter experts.
-Emerging Issue trainings are hosted at IACLEA member institutions across the country.
+The concept of this training is to identify emerging issues and respond with training programs led by subject-matter experts.
+Emerging Issue trainings are hosted at IACLEA member institutions across the country and virtually.
 Recent training topics include when hate comes to campus, protests, and complex coordinated attacks.

 Distance Learning Series: IACLEA holds educational webinars throughout the academic year that cover a vast array of timely topics selected by IACLEA Members.
 Members from all over the world join our webinars at no cost.
-Webinars are archived in IACLEA Connections for one year or more, giving IACLEA Members access to review the webinar from anywhere at any time.
+Webinars are archived in IACLEA's Online Education Center giving IACLEA Members access to review the webinar from anywhere at any time.

-Leadership Institutes: As part of its 2019-2020 Training Calendar, IACLEA now offers a Leadership Series--with two institutes designed to support current and future leaders achieving excellence.
-Each will convene in winter 2020, and registration is open.
+Leadership Institutes: As part of IACLEA's Training Calendar, IACLEA offers a Leadership Series--with two institutes designed to support current and future leaders achieving excellence.
 These include the First Line Supervisor Institute and Executive Development Institute.

 Training on Request: IACLEA has flipped the traditional training model upside down and made it easier and more affordable to participate in IACLEA’s expanding campus public safety training offerings.

 See an IACLEA training you like, but can’t make it?
-Or want a training for numerous people in your agency—but don’t have the budget to fly people all over the country?
-IACLEA may be able to bring in-person training to you.
+Or want training for numerous people in your agency—but don’t have the budget to fly people all over the country?
+IACLEA may be able to bring in-person or virtual training to you.

 You do the on-the-ground work: assemble the participants, secure a location, set up the venue.
 We send the trainer, at a greatly reduced cost than sending numerous people to training locations.